ode-victor/Structural-Design-and-Analysis-of-a-Reinforced-Flyover-Bridge/README.md

 - slab
 - pavement structure
 - parapet
 2. To check for deflection, if the shear force is adequate, and if the reinforcement is adequate
+# Tool I Used
+**MIDAS CIVIL:** A widely used bridge and civil engineering analysis software designed for the modelling, analysis, and design of complex bridge structures.
+It provides advanced tools for handling prestressed concrete, steel, composite, and reinforced concrete bridges.
 # Types of Loading Applied
 ## Fatigue Loads
 Fatigue loads are repeated traffic loads used to check that bridge parts won't crack or fail over time from long-term use.